zhenshen-mla/Aesthetic-Emotion-Dataset/README.md

 <div align=center><img width="450" height="300" alt="图片描述文字" src="https://github.com/zhenshen-mla/Aesthetic-Emotion-Dataset/blob/master/category.png"/></div>

   Fig. 1 displays the number of high-aesthetic and low-aesthetic images grouped on each emotional category.
 The number of high-aesthetic and low-aesthetic images grouped on eight emotional categories.
 The ﬁrst four emotions (i.e., amusement, excitement, awe, and contentment) are positive, while the last four (i.e.,disgust,anger,fear, and sadness) are negative.
-As can be seen, if images arouse positive emotions, they are more likely to have high-aesthetic quality; otherwise,they are more likely to be low-aesthetic ones.
+As can be seen, if images arouse positive emotions, they are more likely to have high-aesthetic quality; otherwise, they are more likely to be low-aesthetic ones.
 This phenomenon provides empirical support for our claim that aesthetic and emotional perceptions are correlated and interact with each other.

 ## Models